stevefan/vim-ipython/README.rst

 * @pydave for IPythonTerminate (sending SIGTERM using our hack)
 * @luispedro for IPythonNew
 * @jjhelmus and @wmvanvliet for IPython 3.x support.
+* @jjhelmus and @deto for IPython/Jupyter 4.x support.

 Similar Projects
 ----------------